jdleesmiller/CarND-Semantic-Segmentation/README.md

 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).

-### Notes
+### Writeup for this Submission

 The architecture is essentially as described in lecture.
 I was not sure whether `vgg_layer7_out` already included a 1x1 convolution, so I allowed the length of the layer's 1x1 convolution to be zero in order to omit it.
 The hyperparameters and that aspect of the architecture were chosen following two grid searches.

 The code for the grid search is in the `results.ipynb` notebook.
 It splits the training set 80/20 into training and validation sets and records the loss and mean Intersection-Over-Union for the validation set.
 The top results are selected based on the validation loss.

 All training was on a p2.xlarge (Tesla K80).
 The batch size of 13 was selected to avoid running out of memory on the GPU; much larger batches resulted in errors, and `nvidia-smi` reported memory usage fairly close to full for batches of 13.